What services can I get at a HIM Health Centre?

 If you have to cancel an appointment, we ask that you provide at least 24 hours notice so we can let our change advocates and/or counsellors know.

 You can get support on a range of issues, including sex and sexuality, coming out, substance use, health issues, relationships, social and community pressures, homophobia, racism, body image, aging, and other concerns.

 The intake form is the only form that has your name on it.
 All subsequent forms will have a code allocated by year, month, day and a sequential numbering for that day.
-Generally, the peer supporters and counsellors do not take notes.
+Generally, the change advocates and counsellors do not take notes.
 The file is kept on-site in a secure location, and you may access it at any time by making a request in writing to the clinic manager.